 If your fridge is overflowing with food that’ll go off before you can eat it, use app Olio to give it away.
 Share a picture of those bananas/ready meals/mixers from your recent house party and someone will take it off your hands before you can say ‘hangover’.

-Don your wellies at The Big Count – taking place by Hammersmith Bridge on Saturday March 3 – where Thames21 will be asking people to pick up litter from the foreshore and help gather data to prevent the rubbish returning.
+Don your wellies pitch in with cleaning up your local riverbank with Thames21, who regularly run events to pick up litter from the foreshore and help gather data to prevent the rubbish returning.
 It might not sound like most relaxing day out but it’s a legit reason to feel smug for at least a month.
 Take a look at upcoming events near you at www.thames21.org.uk.

 Thanks to their pesky plastic linings, throwaway coffee cups are difficult to recycle, so ditch the disposable for a more eco-friendly morning buzz.
 Pret, Costa, Starbucks and others offer discounts if you bring your own reusable cup along.
 Good to know if you’re that grumpy bastard who never gets a free Pret.